Cluster Use

 NodeOSSpecificationBest for

-node8CentOS 7.6Intel 56 core 512GB, 2x NVidia Tesla P100 16GB GPUMachine learning and GPU accelerated simulation, Emory login node
+node8Rocky Linux 9.6Intel 56 core 512GB, 2x NVidia Tesla P100 16GB GPUGPU accelerated application, Emory login node

 Yes and no.